danielshort3/Chatbot-LoRA-RAG/README.md

 ## Docker

 A Dockerfile is provided for a fully containerised setup.
-Building the image will run the crawler and indexer so the demo is ready to launch:
+The image uses the PyTorch 2.2.2 base with CUDA 12.1 and cuDNN 8.
+Building it will run the crawler and indexer so the demo is ready to launch:

 ```bash
 docker build -t vgj-chat .